AnietieJohnson/Performing-Analysis-using-SQL/README.md

 4. Where a student has no score, it should be ‘0’ by default
 5. Add a constraint that prevents the ID and Subject from taking null values
 6. Apply the following modifications to the table
-   - Change column name ‘’Subject” to ‘’Course”
+   A. Change column name ‘’Subject” to ‘’Course”
-   - Drop the “Age” column from the ‘Students Info’ table
+   B. Drop the “Age” column from the ‘Students Info’ table
 ## Solutions
 ##### 1. To create the data base named “Students Record”
    I used the syntax: